fahmiiqbals/edikurniawanwibowo.github.io/about/index.md

 ---
 layout: page
-title: Edi kurniawan wibowo
+title: about
-tags: [sistem informasi]
+tags: about, Jekyll, theme, moon]
 date: 2016-03-21
 ---